qartis/flatland-zh/README.md

 Flatland (神奇的二维国)

-The text of this book was downloaded from http://matrix67.com/data/flatland.html
+The text of this book was downloaded from http://matrix67.com/data/flatland.html.
+I have tried to stay true to the typesetting of the original book as downloaded from Wikisource, Project Gutenberg and the Internet Archive (https://archive.org/details/flatlandromanceo00abbouoft).
+You will need a licensed copy of *MS Song.ttf* in order to build from latex source.

 * Author: Edwin Abbott Abbott
 * Translator: 陈忱